"Baku and Moscow are not interested in exodus of all Armenians from NK". Opinions from Yerevan

 According to Gegham Baghdasaryan, head of the Stepanakert Press Club, “the main task now is the organized and safe evacuation of people, saving their lives”.
 But here he sees a number of difficulties, among them Russia’s position:

-In addition, Baghdasaryan reports that there is no fuel or transportation means to evacuate people.
+In addition, Baghdasaryan reports that there is no fuel or transportation to evacuate people.

 “It is urgent to take measures.
 The authorities of Artsakh and Armenia should appeal to international structures and demand their participation in the evacuation of people.
 Today’s session of the UN Security Council is the most appropriate opportunity to talk about this,” he believes.

+“This was an encroachment on the sovereignty and territorial integrity of Armenia”

-Political scientist Gurgen Simonyan is convinced that the military actions in Karabakh were also directed “against Armenia’s course towards democracy”.
-He reminds that the unrecognized NKR is part of Armenia’s security system.
+Political scientist Gurgen Simonyan believes that the military actions in Karabakh were also directed “against Armenia’s course towards democracy”.
+He says that the unrecognized NKR is part of Armenia’s security system.
 In this regard, Simonyan suggests the Armenian authorities to

 - “apply hybrid, informational and psychological instruments of warfare to stop ethnocide and patriocide in Artsakh,